 9. The Location of the Westin Kierland

 The Westin Kierland is conveniently located near major shopping centers, restaurants, and attractions.
 We drove about ten minutes to visit the McCormick-Stillman Railroad Park.
 But that’s just one of many things to do and see in Scottsdale, like visit Butterfly Wonderland and the Phoenix Zoo.

 Mostly we dined at the restaurants on property, for convenience.
 Nellie Cashman’s is kid friendly, and the food is delicious.
 But for those who want to stay within a budget, choose from an array of restaurants nearby.

 As for desserts, there’s more than enough to appease the sweet tooth in all of us.
 In the evening, the resort offers sweet shoppe with different desserts, including cupcakes.
-And there’s also frozen yogurt in the coffee shop, to our my and my son’s delight.
+And there’s also frozen yogurt in the coffee shop, to our delight.